-When it comes to income taxes, most LLCs are so-called pass-through tax entities.
-In other words, the responsibility for paying federal income taxes passes through the LLC itself and falls on the individual LLC members.
-By default, LLCs themselves do not pay income taxes, only their members do.
+Arizona LLCs, by default, are treated as pass-through tax entities.
+The responsibility for paying income taxes passes through the LLC itself and falls on the individual LLC members.
+By default, LLCs themselves don't pay income taxes, only their members do.

 No franchise tax.
 Some states impose a separate tax or fee—often called a "franchise tax"—on LLCs for the privilege of doing business in the state.
 Arizona, though, isn't one of those states.

 Electing corporate tax status.
 Some LLC owners elect to have their business taxed as a corporation instead of a partnership.
 To make this election, you file IRS Form 8832 with the federal government.
 If you elect to be taxed as a corporation, you must pay Arizona's corporate income tax.
 Corporations will file some version of Form 120 with the Arizona Department of Revenue (ADOR).

 For more information, visit the ADOR website.